Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Burns knows.
 If one of the processors goes bad, is there a way to just run with one processor?

-What does the HW SENSE (Pin 6 on CPU) do? - Get rid of it

 Do steel RF shields affect the inductors under or around them?
 Is aluminum better?